lab64makerspace/intro2PCBdesign/Overview & Details/Audioboard/Audioboard_Activity/README.md

 Next click File -> New Footprint.
 It will prompt you for a name and you should put something appropriate, for example "PhoenixContact_TermBlk_2P_SideEnt_6.35MM".
 Next click on each of the two labels that appear in the center of the screen and type m.
 Now you can move your cursor to move them around and then click to place them out of the way.

-Okay now to start the footprint we can look at the image above and plan it out.
+To start the footprint, we can look at the image above and plan it out.
 Because we want it to be centered on the origin, we will make the vertical part (labeled 20.75mm) go from -10.375 to 10.375 and then the horizontal part (labeled 13.5mm) will go from -6.75 to 6.75.
 To start click on the graphic line button and then click on each edge to create a box and finally double click to end.
 This is just a rough sketch but once youre done click on the arrow button again.
 Now click on the top line and press e to edit.
 Now we will define the top line as follows:

 <img width="700" src="../../Audioboard/Images/top_line.jpg">